HorizenLabs/zkverify-docs/docs/tutorials/03-get_testnet_tokens.md

 ---

 ## Faucet
-Head over to our [Discord Server to get testnet tokens](https://discord.gg/zkverify).
+Head over to our [Testnet Faucet to get testnet tokens](https://zkverify-faucet.zeeve.net/).

 ## Next Steps
 After you receive your $ACME zkVerify testnet token, we have a few different user activities you can try out!
 You can explore our tutorials including: